turbonomic/tbutil/docs/EXAMPLES.md

 ### pm-stats.js

+(Classic only - does not work with XL).

 Displays the range of VMs counts per host over the time period stored in the daily-stats MySQL table.

 Run using: `tbscript pm-stats.js`

 ### rightsize-actions-log.js

+(Classic only - does not work with XL).

 Lists the VMem and VCPU right-sizing actions that have been executed or failed over a specified time period.